1st - 5th Grade Teachers

 Urban Teacher Education Program, University of Colorado Denver

-Audrey is beginning her fifth year at Ricks and is thrilled to be teaching third grade!
+Audrey.Dellgren@du.eduAudrey Dellgren is beginning her ninth year at Ricks and is delighted to be teaching a mixed-age primary class.
 A native of Dallas, she has also lived in Austria, Germany, and Sweden.
-In the classroom, Audrey strives to foster a space where students pose big questions, explore curiosities, welcome different perspectives, and develop a sense of agency and voice.
-She also has a love of children’s literature and appreciates the power of a story.
+In the classroom, Audrey fosters a space where students pose big questions, explore their curiosities, welcome diverse perspectives, and develop a strong sense of agency.
+She is passionate about children’s literature and loves sharing powerful stories that spark a lifelong love of reading.
 Audrey’s greatest joy has been raising her two children.
-Her daughter Ally is pursuing a Master of Music at Lamont for voice performance and son Johan will be a junior at Pomona College.
-Outside of the classroom, you can find Audrey playing tennis, cooking for family and friends, or walking at City Park with her husband Peter and dog Bodhi.
+Her daughter, Ally, is pursuing a PhD in Ethnomusicology at the University of Chicago, and her son, Johan, will begin his MPhil at the University of Cambridge this fall.
+Outside the classroom, Audrey enjoys playing tennis, cooking for family and friends, and walking at City Park with her husband, Peter, and their Border Collie, Bodhi.

 She/Her/Hers